EET Nº7 Taller Regional Quilmes (IMPA): Academic life

-Academics

-Classes begin at 7:30 in the morning, ending at 5:40 in the afternoon (high school).

-Classes begin at 7:30 in the morning, ending at 3:40 in the afternoon (middle school).

-Students enter the school in first year in the 3rd EGB cycle (7th, 8th and 9th grade).
-If this is completed, students begin the Polimodal (10th, 11th and 12th grade); if this is completed, the student receives the bachelor diploma.
-If the student decides to do so, he can enter the technician year; if completed, the student receives the technician degree.
+In the fourth year, one has to choose what spcialization to study the next 4 years, either Aeronautical Technician, or Avionics Technican.

 Facilities

-The school has a hangar with seven planes and two helicopters, along with motors, landing gear, etc. There is an avionics laboratory, pneumatics lab, hydraulics lab and digital electronics lab.
+The school has two hangars with seven planes and two helicopters, along with motors, landing gear, etc. There is an avionics laboratory, pneumatics lab, hydraulics lab and digital electronics lab.

 The school has a dining room and a cafeteria.

 The school has a rugby and soccer field, together with a shot put field, javelin throw field, long jump field, high jump equipment, and a running track.